maretekent/docker-elk/README.md

 ---

+## Credit
+This project is a fork from deviantony [docker-elk](https://github.com/deviantony/docker-elk) project.
+We acknowledge his great work to put all the devops scripts and setup together.

 ## Philosophy

 We aim at providing the simplest possible entry into the Elastic stack for anybody who feels like experimenting with